Ethical and Social Framework

 Overview

-• Respect for life in all its forms, including minimization of harm to human beings and other sentient creatures;
+• Respect for life in all its forms, including human beings and other sentient creatures, and minimization of social and environmental harm in all our work.

-Sensitivity to the differences of values and interpretation that different individuals and groups bring to the dialogue.
+• Sensitivity to the differences of values and interpretations that different individuals and groups bring to the dialogue.

 Continue reading